About Us

 Our mission is to help people, communities, and organizations prevent harm, respond with care, and build environments where healing and connection can thrive.
 Through interactive training, practical tools, and culturally grounded support, we work to shift culture, strengthen systems, and create lasting change.

-Crisis Prevention and Recovery Collective (CPRC) was created by Zoë Aoussou, a trusted leader with over a decade of experience supporting people and organizations through moments of crisis and change.
-With roots in advocacy, education, and public service, Zoë built CPRC as a network of experts dedicated to helping communities, workplaces, and institutions grow stronger, safer, and more connected.
+Crisis Prevention and Recovery Collective (CPRC) was founded by Zoë Aoussou, a trusted leader with over a decade of experience in advocacy, education, and direct service.
+Her work spans crisis prevention, survivor-centered response, and systems-level change across institutions and communities.

 Our Approach